lexrus/VPNOn/README.md

 2. Keychain Sharing
 3. App Groups

-Meanwhile, provisioning profiles are required for testing on iPhone.
+Meanwhile, provisioning profiles are required for testing on iPhone/iPad.

 ## Usage

-After creating a VPN configuration you can activate the Today Widget in Notification Center, then turn on the VPN by tapping the switch.
+After creating a VPN configuration you can activate the Today Widget in Notification Center, then turn on the VPN by tapping switches or flags.
 You may be asked to allow the installation of a VPN profile for the first time.

 ## Contribution